 The Procurement Policy is the University’s overarching policy for the procurement of goods and services, including construction.
-Its intent is to deliver excellence in procurement outcomes in addition to ensuring compliance with the Queensland Procurement Policy (QPP) 2013 which is a requirement of the University as a Queensland Government ‘Statutory Body’.
+Its intent is to deliver excellence in procurement outcomes in addition to ensuring compliance with the current Queensland Procurement Policy, as updated from time to time, which is a requirement of the University as a Queensland Government ‘Statutory Body’.

-This policy applies to all staff (including adjuncts), students and contractors engaged by or associated with JCU when conducting business on behalf of JCU.
-This policy must be read in conjunction with the Procurement Procedure (FMPM 711).
+This policy applies to all staff (including adjuncts) and students.
+This policy must be read in conjunction with the Procurement Procedures (FMPM 711).

-The overarching function that describes the activities and processes to acquire goods and services including the activities involved in establishing fundamental requirements, sourcing activities such as market research and vendor evaluation and negotiation of contracts.
-It also includes the purchasing activities required to order and receive goods and services.
+Procurement - the overarching function that describes the activities and processes to acquire goods and services including the activities involved in establishing fundamental requirements, sourcing activities such as market research and vendor evaluation and negotiation of contracts.
+It also includes the purchasing activities required to order and receive goods.

 The following principles apply in relation to all University procurement activities.

-1. The Queensland Procurement Policy 2013 will be applied to all procurement instances with a focus on the following principles:
+- The current Queensland Procurement Policy, as updated from time to time, will be applied to all procurement instances with a focus on the following principles:

-2. The University will make their best endeavours to do business with ethical and socially responsible suppliers;
+- The University will make their best endeavours to do business with ethical and socially responsible suppliers.

-4. All procurement activities will be undertaken in accordance with established probity and governance standards as provided in the Queensland Procurement Policy 2013;
+- All procurement activities will be undertaken in accordance with established principles, probity and governance standards as provided in the Queensland Procurement Policy 2017.

-5. Procurement initiatives will substantially align with the University’s strategic objectives supported by appropriate planning and commitment from stakeholders;
+- Procurement initiatives will substantially align with the University’s strategic objectives supported by appropriate planning and commitment from stakeholders.

-6. A University Corporate Procurement Plan (CPP) will be maintained, reviewed, updated and approved prior to the commencement of each financial year and demonstrate flexibility and responsiveness to the ever-changing needs of the University;
+- A University Corporate Procurement Plan (CPP) will be maintained, reviewed, updated and approved prior to the commencement of each financial year and demonstrate flexibility and responsiveness to the ever-changing needs of the University.

-7. Procurement measures will be developed, introduced and regularly reviewed for the purpose of assessing and reporting the University’s procurement performance and achieving positive fiscal outcomes; and
+- Procurement measures will be developed, introduced and regularly reviewed for the purpose of assessing and reporting the University’s procurement performance and achieving positive fiscal outcomes.

 NOTE: Printed copies of this policy are uncontrolled, and currency can only be assured at the time of printing.